Model Reprogramming: Resource-Efficient Cross-Domain Machine Learning: Introduction

 To address these challenges, this paper provides an overview of the \textit{model reprogramming} framework towards resource-efficient cross-domain machine learning.
-The general rationale behind model reprogramming lies in repurposing and reusing a well-developed pre-trained model from a source domain to solve new tasks in a target domain \textit{without model finetuning}.
-Instead, model reprogramming introduces an input transformation layer and an output mapping layer to the pre-trained source model to empower cross-domain machine learning.
+The general rationale behind model reprogramming lies in repurposing and reusing a well-developed pre-trained model from a source domain to solve new tasks in a target domain \textit{without model finetuning} (i.e., model parameters are \textit{frozen}).
+Specifically, model reprogramming introduces an input transformation layer and an output mapping layer to the pre-trained source model to empower cross-domain machine learning.
 Model reprogramming is favorable to the resource-limited setting because it (i) enables the reuse of pre-trained models from data-rich and well-studied domains (e.g., vision, language, and speech); (ii) attains data efficiency by only training the added input transformation and output mapping layers; and (iii) reuses available models and spares model development from scratch.
-The underlying working mechanism of model reprogramming in terms of the \textit{how} and the \textit{why} will be explained in details throughout this paper.
+The underlying working mechanism of model reprogramming in terms of the \textit{how} and the \textit{why} will be explained in detail throughout this paper.

 As a visual illustration, Figure \ref{fig:illustration} compares the data scale and the number of trainable parameters for different machine learning paradigms, including model reprogramming, transfer learning, task-specific learning (training from scratch), and foundation model (pre-training and fine-tuning).
 Data scale refers to the training data size.
 The number of trainable parameters relates to the model development cost, and models with more training parameters usually have higher training complexity.
 We elucidate each paradigm as follows. \begin{itemize}[leftmargin=*] \item \textbf{Model reprogramming} only requires training the inserted input transformation and output mapping layers while keeping the source pre-trained model intact (see Figure \ref{fig:reprog}).
 Notably, the number of trainable parameters does not include the source pre-trained model because its parameters are unchanged during model reprogramming.
 Therefore, it is particularly applicable to the small-data regime and features relatively low training complexity.